Not the plant you're looking for? Search over 300,000 plants

 Cultivation

 Under glass, grow in mix of equal parts fertiliser-free peat substitute and sand, in full light with shade from hot sun.
 The compost should be kept continually moist in the growing season by standing the container in a tray of soft (lime-free) water, such as rainwater.
 During the winter, plants enter a period of dormancy so keep plants moist, not sodden.
-Outdoors grow in wet, peaty, acidic, nutritionally poor soil in full sun.
+Outdoors grow in wet, naturally peaty, acidic, nutritionally poor soil in full sun.
 See Carnivorous plant cultivation

 Propagation